Every nook and corner of India is a clear display of the increasing population.

 Steps to Control Population in India

-The Government of India, politicians, policy-makers should initiate a bold population policy so that the economic growth of the country can keep pace with the demands of a growing population.
+The Government of India, policy-makers should initiate a bold population policy so that the economic growth of the country can keep pace with the demands of a growing population.
 Major steps which have been already implemented but still need to be emphasised more control population.
-Increasing the welfare and status of women and girls, spread of education, increasing awareness for the use of contraceptives and family planning methods, sex education, encouraging male sterilisation and spacing births, free distribution of contraceptives and condoms among the poor, encouraging female empowerment, more health care centres for the poor, to name a few, can play a major role in controlling the population.
+A few steps that need to be taken in order to bring population under control:

 India’s strengths in the global world in various fields cannot be ignored, whether in science & technology, medicine and health care, business and industry, military, communication, entertainment, literature and many more.
 Experts are hopeful that by increasing public awareness and enlisting strict population control norms by the Government will definitely lead the way for the country’s economic prosperity and control of the population.